 Structure of article and requirements for the article

 TITLE OF THE ARTICLE

 (No more than 10 words, it does not contain abbreviations, strictly correspond to the content of article)

-S. Ivanov, Doctor of Technical Sciences, Professor1, E-mail
+S. Ivanov1, Doctor of Technical Sciences, Professor, E-mail

 1Department of Chemistry